antoniogiacomelli/RK0/README.md

 ---

-> 🛑 RK0 has been showing a steady pattern of roughly 700 clones and around 350 unique cloners for long enough that it is clearly not a transient spike.
-The activity is clearly organic, but the project is barely being discussed.
+> 🛑 RK0 has been showing a steady pattern of roughly 700 clones and around 350 unique cloners for long enough so I can say it is organic.
+Yet the project is barely being discussed.
 I am looking for sober technical criticism: concrete feedback on the design rationale and/or implementation.
 Not appraisal.
 Not empty flaming.

 ### **Zero surprises: Not a minimal RTOS...**